If you’re looking to add a recurring revenue model to your business and want to sell it successfully, you’ve come to the right place.

 Here are some examples of existing online memberships:

-Want to know if you should consider a recurring revenue model?
-Of course, there are times when a recurring revenue or a one-time revenue model makes more sense than the other (some are mentioned above).
-There are also products where people offer both options, such as larger consumer purchases such as a car or item of furniture.
+There are times when either a recurring revenue or a one-time revenue model makes the most sense (some are mentioned above).
+There are also instances where you might offer both, such as with larger consumer purchases like a car or item of furniture.

 A consistent revenue stream

-Recurring revenue models bring certain stability around predicting your future revenue.
-Having a regular cash flow means you’re better able to plan for payroll, investment (more on this later) and resource allocation.
+Recurring revenue models bring a certain stability around predicting your future revenue.
+Having regular cash flow means you’re better able to plan for payroll, investment (more on this later) and resource allocation.

 Stronger customer loyalty

-As we mentioned earlier, if someone has bought from you frequently and over a longer period of time, it means they see you as the solution to a problem that’s either complex or recurring (and sometimes both).
+If someone has bought from you frequently and over a long duration, they see you as the solution to a problem that’s either complex or recurring (and sometimes both).

-Your offering has taken an important place in your customer’s life, and the longer they’ve been using it, the harder it becomes to switch to a competitor.
+Your offering has taken an important place in your customer’s life.
+The longer they’ve been using it, the harder it becomes to switch to a competitor.

-According to one report, 56% of the companies focusing on customer lifetime value (LTV) aren’t effective at predicting who will be their most valuable customers.
+According to one report, 56% of companies focusing on customer lifetime value (LTV) aren’t effective at predicting who’ll be their most valuable customers.
 Recurring revenue can help you recognize and establish those patterns.

 A foundation for growth and scalability

-The first two benefits set the scene for the third one.
-Thanks to a more predictable cash flow and loyal customers that act as your brand ambassadors, you gain a safety net you wouldn’t otherwise have.
+Thanks to a more predictable cash flow and loyal customers who act as your brand ambassadors, you gain a safety net you wouldn’t otherwise have.

 Customers have expectations